 - 1. Sit on the operator's seat and engage the parking brake. - 2.
-Disengage the PTO (if so equipped) and move the hand throttle lever to the Off position (if so equipped). - 3.
+Disengage the PTO and high flow hydraulics (if so equipped) and move the hand throttle lever to the Off position (if so equipped). - 3.
 Move the shift lever to the Neutral position and press the clutch pedal. - 4.
 Ensure that the hydraulic lift lever is in the center position. - 5.
-Do one of the following, depending on the situation: - If the engine is cold-press and hold the accelerator pedal about half way down and pull the choke knob out to the On position. - If the engine is hot-press and hold the accelerator pedal about half way down. - If the engine is flooded-fully press the accelerator pedal and hold it to the floor until the engine starts.
-Never pump the accelerator pedal. - 6.
-Insert key into ignition switch and rotate it clockwise to start the engine.
+Keep your foot off of the accelerator pedal.

+Note: If the engine is flooded-fully press the accelerator pedal and hold it to the floor until the engine starts.
+Never pump the accelerator pedal.

+6. Insert key into ignition switch and rotate it clockwise to start the engine.
 Release key when engine starts.